A Decade Party remembers each decade, and is a great way to celebrate a milestone birthday!

 I always love costume parties!
 Have guests dress to represent a decade from the honoree’s life (their choice, of course!).
 It will be fun to see what costumes everyone picks and which decade! (of course those who don’t dress up are coming as the “present”, right?)

 Awarding prizes for best representation of a decade would be a fun activity.
-Before the party make up ballots for the best, funniest, etc. A calendar would make a great prize.
+Before the party make up ballots for the best, funniest, etc. A calendar would make a great prize!

 Making a “time line” on a long roll of butcher paper, and hanging it up is a great touch.
 You can list important events from the decades, and fill in life events of the honoree as well.
+This decade timeline of important events in the twentieth century will help you create a timeline decoration.

 Party favors?
 How about wall or pocket calendars!
 That way they can start planning the next year (or decade!).